kengibson1111/tour-of-go/README.md

 ## Lessons

-* methods (pointers) - if you want to modify a type instance, the receiver for the method has to be a pointer to the type.
-So anything that reads from a type instance could have just a value receiver.
-The only argument against that is function call stack efficiency since having a value receiver means the entire type instance VALUE will be copied to the call stack for the method.
-In the sample code, change the pointer receiver to a value receiver and see what happens.
-SIDE NOTE: notice that dot notation is used to access methods with both types of receivers.

 * functions (pointers) - just to drive home the concept, methods are functions.
 So the same arguments apply to passing a value of a type instance to prevent updates and a pointer of the type instance to allow updates.
 In the last lesson, you changed the pointer receiver to a value receiver.
 In this sample, change the *Vertex to Vertex in Scale()